personio/datadog-synthetic-test-support/README.md

 ## How to contribute and report issues

 Feel free to contribute!
 Just create a new issue or a new pull request following the [Contributing Guidelines](CONTRIBUTING.md).

+## License

+The library is licensed under the [MIT License](LICENSE), copyright 2023 Personio SE & Co.
+KG.